Baachus/Test_App/README.md

 ## Tests

-Tests located in scooby_doo_test are pytest and playwright.
+Tests located in .reference/scooby_doo_test are pytest and playwright.

 Tests located in scooby_doo_test_ts are typescript and playwright.